frederic-perez/AmE-dictionary/README.md

 - [The YUNiversity](http://www.theyuniversity.net/) | [@The_YUNiversity](https://twitter.com/The_YUNiversity) | [Tumblr](https://TheYUNiversity.tumblr.com) :mag: | [Instagram](https://www.instagram.com/the_yuniversity/)
 - Posts by [Susan Rooks (The Grammar Goddess)](https://www.linkedin.com/in/grammargoddess)

+### Audio Resources

+I also gather interesting stuff from a myriad of podcasts, including:
+- Beautiful Anonymous, hosted by Chris Gethard
+- Comedy Bang!
+Bang!, hosted by Scott Aukerman
+- Freakonomics Radio, hosted by Stephen Dubner
+- Hollywood Babble-On, with Ralph Garman and Kevin Smith
+- I Am Rapaport, hosted by Michael Rapaport
+- StartTalk, hosted by Neil deGrasse Tyson, with various comic and celebrity co-hosts
+- This American Life, hosted by Ira Glass

 ## Emojis